NEXA Mortgage Partners With Tidalwave To Deploy Agentic AI Platform Across 3,200+ Loan Officers

 Tidalwave also integrates with Plaid, Argyle, Truv, and ICE Mortgage Technology to automate income, employment, and asset verification-eliminating redundant paperwork and manual entry.
 As a result, lenders have automated up to 70% of manual tasks, cut costs by as much as $1,500 per loan, and freed loan officers from repetitive administrative work, allowing them to focus on closing more loans and delivering a superior borrower experience.

-NEXA is implementing Tidalwave's SOLOTM through Bevri, an independent AI solutions provider that partnered with Tidalwave to deliver comprehensive mortgage automation to the brokerage industry.
+NEXA is implementing Tidalwave's SOLOTM through Bevri .ai, an independent AI solutions provider that partnered with Tidalwave to deliver comprehensive mortgage automation to the brokerage industry.
 Following this pioneering deployment, Bevri plans to expand these transformative AI capabilities to brokers throughout the mortgage channel.

 This unprecedented partnership marks the first time a mortgage brokerage has implemented comprehensive agentic AI technology at enterprise scale.
 NEXA's groundbreaking approach to AI integration represents a paradigm shift in the mortgage industry, establishing new benchmarks for operational efficiency and customer experience that competitors will strive to match.